NuGet/NuGetDocs/site/Docs/Creating-Packages/Creating-and-Publishing-a-Package.markdown

 A package can include a *readme.txt* file in the root of the package.
 This file will be displayed in Visual Studio immediately after the package is installed.

+If the package is installed because it is a dependency of another package, the *readme.txt* file will not be opened.
+Only the *readme.txt* file of the package that the user is explicitly installing will be shown.

 This feature was added in NuGet 1.7.
 If the client is older than NuGet 1.7 the *readme.txt* file will be ignored.